core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Please note that the topic will _not_ be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).

 To facilitate immediate subscription and allow subscribers to subscribe to the topic before data has been published, the client can include the "initialize" property set to `true` (0xf5).
-When included, the broker MUST create the topic and pre-populate the topic-data resource with a zero-length (empty) representation, without an explicit "topic-content-format" property specified.
+When included, the broker MUST create the topic and pre-populate the topic-data resource with a zero-length (empty) representation, with the "topic-content-format" property not specified.
 That is, if a subscriber client attempts to access the topic-data resource, the client gets this zero-length representation without an associated Content-Format Option in the CoAP response.
 This means “indeterminate” per {{Section 5.10.3 of RFC7252}}.

 When "initialize" is set to "false" or omitted, the topic will only be fully created after data is published to it.

 On success, the broker returns a 2.01 (Created) response, indicating the Location-Path of the new topic and the current representation of the topic resource.
 The response payload includes a CBOR map.
 The response MUST include the required topic properties (see {{topic-properties}}), namely: "topic-name", "resource-type", and "topic-data".
 It MAY also include a number of optional topic properties too.
-The response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor)".
+The response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor").

 If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.03 (Forbidden) error response.